maliMirkec/personal-website/site/articles/how-to-create-crooked-shadow.md

 Here's the desired design for the hero section with crooked border (notice the crooked shadow at the bottom):

-{% cldnryimg "crooked-shadow_rozyr7" "Crooked background example."
-759 237 %}
+{% cldnryfetch "crooked-shadow_rozyr7" "Crooked background example." false true "picolo" %}

 Let's break this into smaller modules:
 - hero block